 “But, he did not threaten, nor picket, nor sulk, nor lose patience.
-Instead he was professional, pleasant, firm and persistent.
-As a result, he won support of each of our board members while maintaining a friendly relationship with our staff.
+Instead, he was professional, pleasant, firm and persistent.
+As a result, he won the support of each of our board members while maintaining a friendly relationship with our staff.
 This helped his cause immensely.”

 In keeping with its policy to support efforts to improve opportunities for the disabled, as well as other minority groups, Kaiser Permanente gave Willson the freedom to pursue his accessibility campaign.

 “It is appropriate here to commend Kaiser [Permanente leaders] . . . because of their interest, encouragement and public service philosophy,” Wolf also noted.
 “The willingness to arrange time for an employee to participate in this community project was necessary for its success.”ii

 Willson agreed: “. . .
 Since our Medical Care Program is one of the largest providers of health services . . . we should assume the leadership role in promoting and participating in activities and programs that will create a barrier-free environment for the handicapped and elderly.”

 Willson’s specific recommendations included large elevators at every stop, accessible restrooms, wide parking spaces, narrow gaps between trains and platforms, and loudspeaker announcements.

 His broader vision was perhaps best articulated in a statement he made before the American Public Transportation Association in 1976: “We must exert every effort to . . . create a barrier-free transportation environment for those that are handicapped and for the non-handicapped destined to become disabled such as yourselves.”